Property Management Lead Generation

 Follow-up at least 3 times after making initial contact.
 Just because they’re not ready to talk to you now, doesn’t mean they won’t be later.

 You’ll also want to create a tracking system for all of your leads, so that none of them fall through the cracks.
 It could be as simple as a spreadsheet, or a more in-depth tool like LeadSimple.

 We’ve got a great in-depth podcast episode on identifying, analyzing and fixing leaky sales funnels.
 This is a great place to start looking at your own sales process and collecting ideas for improvement.

 Bonus – Get the Whole Team Involved in Marketing

 In our experience, hands-on owners and managers show much better marketing results compared to owners who are unresponsive and generally unavailable.
 This doesn’t mean you need to be micromanaging your marketing process, but you should understand each part of your marketing strategy, what the goal is, and whether you are meeting that goal or not.

 Our suggestion is to set aside time regularly that you and your team meet to look at your marketing.
 It doesn’t have to be hours and hours, but meeting regularly will ensure that you’re on track with your marketing goals, and if you’re not, you can analyze the data to determine why that might be, and course correct if necessary.
 In the end, companies that make marketing a regular part of your routine will save you time and money.

 Better Marketing = More Property Management Leads

-If you’re feeling overwhelmed by this lead-generation to-do list, relax.
-You’re not going to transform your lead generation in a day.
+If you’re feeling overwhelmed by this lead generation to-do list, relax.
+You’re not going to transform your lead generation, online marketing, or search engine optimization in a day.
 It takes time and strategy and planning to create change.